ohmyzsh/ohmyzsh/plugins/aws/README.md

 # aws

-This plugin provides completion support for [awscli](https://docs.aws.amazon.com/cli/latest/reference/index.html) and a few utilities to manage AWS profiles and display them in the prompt.
+This plugin provides completion support for [awscli](https://docs.aws.amazon.com/cli/latest/reference/index.html) and a few utilities to manage AWS profiles/regions and display them in the prompt.

 To use it, add `aws` to the plugins array in your zshrc file.